 Important note: these are XLR microphones so irrespective of microphone type, if you’re using your mic for recording on a computer, you’ll need a mixer or an audio interface.

 You can’t plug these microphones straight into your computer.
 If you want to do that, you’ll need a USB microphone but don’t expect the same quality.
-And if you’re thinking of buying a condenser microphone – large or small diaphragm, you’ll need to get an audio interface phantom power.
+And if you’re thinking of buying a condenser microphone – large or small diaphragm, you’ll need to get an audio interface with phantom power.
 Most do, but check.

 Dynamic and ribbon mics don’t need phantom power.